MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-tools-optimize-power-bi-performance/includes/2-use-performance-analyzer.md

 - **DAX query** - if a DAX query was required, this is the time between the visual sending the query, and for Analysis Services to return the results.
 - **Evaluated parameters** (preview) - time spent evaluating the field parameters within a visual.
 Learn more about [field parameters (preview)](/power-bi/create-reports/power-bi-field-parameters).
-- **Visual display** - time required for the visual to draw on the screen, including time required to retrieve any web images or geocoding.
+- **Visual display** - time required for the visual to appear on the screen, including time required to retrieve any web images or geocoding.
 - **Other** - time required by the visual for preparing queries, waiting for other visuals to complete, or performing other background processing.

 After you've interacted with elements of the report you want to measure with Performance Analyzer, you can select the Stop button.
 The performance information remains in the pane after you select Stop for you to analyze.